Cambridge Global Health Partnerships Logo

 Observations from 2023 Global Health Fellow Catherine de Cates during a visit to Blantyre, Malawi.

-Since 2023’s visits, the team has continued to work with Malawian colleagues to pilot bone conducting headsets in the audiology department at Queen Elizabeth Hospital in Blantyre, create training materials for set up and use of the headsets in both English and Chichewa (the local language), and source affordable, solar powered chargers.
+The team continued to work with Malawian colleagues in the audiology department at Queen Elizabeth Hospital in Blantyre to pilot bone conducting headsets co-creating training materials for the set up and use of the headsets in both English and Chichewa (the local language).

 You may also be interested in...